 1. You forgot your driving licence while driving somewhere.

-2. You forgot to bring a train/ air ticket at the railway station/ airport.
+2. You forgot to bring a train/ air ticket to the railway station/ airport.

 3. You forgot to bring money/ credit card while dining at a restaurant.

-4. You forgot to call your superior/ manager in the office.
+4. You forgot to call your superior/ manager at the office.

 5. You forgot to bring your child home from his/her school.